-The employment agreements contain provisions governing the non-disclosure and non-use of our trade secrets and confidential information and mutual covenants not to disparage the other party.
-In addition, the employment agreements include non-competition, non-solicitation of customers and non-piracy of employees covenants, which remain in effect for twelve months following the termination of each executive's employment (or twenty four months following termination in connection with a change in control).
-Additionally, each executive is subject to certain forfeiture, regulatory and recoupment restrictions and must execute a valid release of claims in order to receive any severance payments.
+The employment agreement contains provisions governing the non-disclosure and non-use of our trade secrets and confidential information and mutual covenants not to disparage the other party.
+In addition, the employment agreement includes non-competition, non-solicitation of customers and non-piracy of employees covenants, which remain in effect for 12 months following the termination of Mr. D'Angelo's employment (or 24 months following termination in connection with a change in control).
+Additionally, Mr. D'Angelo is subject to certain forfeiture, regulatory and recoupment restrictions and must execute a valid release of claims in order to receive any severance payments.

-SERP Benefits: In 2018 and 2019, after reviewing the analysis of its independent compensation consultant, the Bank entered into Salary Continuation Agreements with selected executives, including Messrs.
-D'Angelo, Hufft, Lavergne and Babin, effective February 28, 2018, which agreements were supplemented effective May 22, 2019 for Messrs.
+SERP Benefits: In 2018 and 2019, after reviewing the analysis of its independent compensation consultant, the Board authorized the Bank to enter into Salary Continuation Agreements with selected executives, including Messrs.
+D'Angelo and Hufft, effective February 28, 2018, which agreements were supplemented effective May 22, 2019 for Messrs.
 D'Angelo and Hufft (such agreements, including any supplements, referred to as "SERPs").
 In addition, the Bank has purchased \$21 million of bank owned life insurance to fund the SERPs and entered into split-dollar life insurance agreements with each of the executives receiving a SERP.
-These agreements with Messrs.
-Lavergne and Babin terminated in 2021 in connection with their respective terminations of employment.

 The SERPs provide that each of Messrs.
-D'Angelo, Hufft, Lavergne and Babin shall receive annual payments of \$300,000, \$187,500, \$100,000 and \$50,000, respectively, upon attaining the age of 65, with such payments payable monthly over a period of 120 months.
+D'Angelo and Hufft shall receive annual payments of \$300,000 and \$187,500, respectively, upon attaining the age of 65, with such payments payable monthly over a period of 120 months.
 Each executive is also entitled to certain reduced payments following a termination of employment prior to attaining age 65 (other than a termination due to death or with cause), which payments will be made on the same schedule as set forth above.
 Messrs.
 D'Angelo and Hufft's SERPs provide for a lump sum payment of the normal retirement age accrual balance benefit upon a qualifying change in control.
-Messrs.
-Lavergne and Babin's SERPs provide that any payment due in the event of an early termination is subject to vesting, with 20% of the accrual balance under the agreement vesting on each of the sixth through tenth anniversaries of the effective date.
-Messrs.
-Lavergne and Babin's agreements do not provide for payment upon a change in control, but provide for payment of the greater of (i) the accrual balance of his benefit at the time of termination, or (ii) \$200,000, payable in a lump sum if he is terminated without cause or terminates for good reason following a change in control.
 The payment of the benefits to each executive is subject to forfeiture if the executive's employment is terminated with cause, or if under the Federal Deposit Insurance Act, the executive is subject to a final removal or prohibition order issued by an appropriate federal banking agency or the Bank is in default.